ArwebTeam/arbase/README.md

           "*", // again everyone can reply to it "#~blacklisted" // except blacklisted users
         ]
+      }
     },
     "acl": { // access control lists. this is where the permission magic happens "moderators": { // we have a moderators list "initial": [ // initially it contains the creator "$creator"
         ],
         "fixed": [ // permanently it contains the sub-topic moderators "#~moderators"
         ],
         "append": [ // anyone can append who's already a moderator "$~moderators"
         ],
         "delete": [ // same goes for deleting "$~moderators"
         ]
-        }
-      }
       },
-    "acl": {
-      "blacklisted": [
+      "blacklisted": { // the blacklisted users list "fixed": [
           "#~blacklisted" // include users that are blacklisted in the previous element ]
+      }
     }
   }
 }